 @nononothing: Nooooo.
 Pub doesn’t serve real ale. #carslbergtasteslikepiss

 @nononothing: Country File replaced with #MiSWiF (Made-In-Somewhere-With-Farmers)

 @nonothing: library closed.
-Mrs misses rhyme time.
+Mrs missed rhyme time.
 Boo.

-@onform: tell her to get a job. could afford to buy books then #scroungerproblem.
+@onform: tell her to get a job and buy her own books. #scroungerproblem.

 @nononothing: just lost job in city 4 being annoying bastard.

 @onform: OMGOMGOMG Ps #middleclassproblem.